EliLPeters/Software-Engineering-Project/README.md

 # Rudimentary Python Quiz

 Note: In order to protect our HSU logins our credentials have been sanitized from all PHP files, in order to run this you will be required to provide your own in order to access the database.

+You can log in as teststudent/password and testteacher/password to view its functionality.